 A standard 32.768kHz quartz crystal should be directly connected to the DS1500 X1 and X2 oscillator pins.
-The crystal selected for use should have a specified load capacitance (C_L) of either 6pF or 12.5pF, and the crystal select (C_L) bit set accordingly.
-For more information about crystal selection and crystal layout considerations, refer to Application Note 58: Crystal Considerations with Dallas Real-Time Clocks.
+The crystal selected for use should have a specified load capacitance ( $C_L$ ) of either 6pF or 12.5pF, and the crystal select (CS) bit set accordingly.
+For more information about crystal selection and crystal layout considerations, refer to Application Note 58: Crystal Considerations with Maxim Real-Time Clocks (RTCs).
 An external 32.768kHz oscillator can also drive the DS1500.
 To achieve low-power operation when using an external oscillator, it may be necessary to connect the X1 pin to the external oscillator signal through a series connection consisting of a resistor and a capacitor.
 A typical configuration consists of a 1.0M resistor in series with a 100pF ceramic capacitor.
 When using an external oscillator the X2 pin must be left open.
-Accuracy of DS1510 is better than ± 1 min/month at ± 25 °C.